aaronland/dogeared-extruder/README.md

 	$> curl -X POST -F "file=SOME_FILE.pdf" http://localhost:8080/tika

+By default the server will return HTML but if you pass an `Accept: application/json` header you'll get a big old blob of JSON instead.

 Notes
 --

+* It basically works at the moment but I am not a Java person so I am still trying to fumble my way around this foreign land.
+For example, the correct `mvn` commands for building a standalone server that runs in the background.

+* The text/content extraction is pretty heavy-handed and relies on the underlying libraries to do the right thing.
+Currently everything returns blocks of plain text so things like lists and code samples will probably be mangled.
+This is not ideal but that stuff is meant to be handled going forward.

 * If you look carefully at the URLs above and the actual classes that define the functionality they all look basically the same save for the names of the